the4thdoctor/dbaday/content/dbaday2018/_index.md

 It seems the word is spreading and hopefully the next year there will be an even better DBAday.

-Below there is the twitter moment with the twits tagged with #dbaday.
+Below there is the twitter moment with the tweets tagged with #dbaday.

 <a class="twitter-moment" href="https://twitter.com/i/moments/1014927654062034952?ref_src=twsrc%5Etfw">DBAday 2018</a>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>